ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

             # yield the next image in the pyramid
             yield image, scale
 ```
-I corped the search area to y position 350 to 650 to reduce the search window an increase the processing speed.
-The window size is 64 which is defined by the size of the trainig images.
+I corpet the search area to y position 350 to 650 to reduce the search window and increase the processing speed.
+The window size is 64 which is defined by the size of the training images.
 The step size is 18 which is a very small value but with larger step sizes I had problems finding cars on the right corner of the image.
-To find cars a differnt scales I used a image pyramid which scales the image by the factor of two in the second iteration.
+To find cars a different scales I used a image pyramid which scales the image by the factor of two in the second iteration.

 ![sliding_window](https://github.com/ChristianMarzahl/CarND-Vehicle-Detection/blob/master/output_images/sliding_window.gif)